fluent/fluent-bit-docs/administration/memory-management.md

 You might need to estimate how much memory Fluent Bit could be using in scenarios like containerized environments where memory limits are essential.

-To make an estimate, input plugins in use must set the `Mem_Buf_Limit`option.
+To make an estimate, in-use input plugins must set the `Mem_Buf_Limit`option.
 Learn more about it in [Backpressure](backpressure.md).

 ## Estimating